Jared-Sprague/solr_post/README.md

 # solr_post

 This is a simple library and CLI for posting files in a directory to a Solr collection to be indexed.
 It is ment as a much faster (up to 10x) Rust based alternative to the java based [Solr Post Tool](https://solr.apache.org/guide/8_5/post-tool.html) that is included by default with Solr.
+It also includes additional features that are not included with the default Solr Post Tool, such as the ability to filter files with include/exclude regex patterns.

 ## Library